active-group/reacl-c/doc/intro.md

 ## The outside world

 There are hardly any applications that do not interact with the outside world and be useful at the same time.
-So most of time, you will want to modify the browser's session store, retrieve or push data to a server, or modify the browser history.
+So most of the time, you will want to modify the browser's session store, retrieve or push data to a server, or modify the browser history.
 In this chapter we go through the utilities that Reacl-c offers to do this in a safe,